 The question now is whether something as small as a wristwatch can help us with sports?
 For example, can we use smartwatches for cycling?
-The answer is simple.
+The answer is YES.
 So small but so smart, it can make your cycling experience a million times better.
 Depending on the brand you choose, you get a variety of benefits that could not have been imagined until the beginning of this century.
 There are many variations, in price, color, shape, but you can always find something for everyone’s taste and wallet.
-Imagine owning a mini-computer on your hand that shows you the route and the distance you traveled.
+Imagine owning a mini-computer in your hand that shows you the route and the distance you traveled.
 That’s exactly what a smartwatch can give you.

 Imagine a situation, you have not been cycling for a while, the routes have changed and you, of course, want to try them.
 You cycle for some time and suddenly, the path you are going is totally new and unknown to you.
 What now?
 Your smartwatch can help you!
 Just quickly turn on your GPS location and in a matter of seconds, you are no longer lost.
 Or you are on a very difficult route and expect a very important phone call, but right now you can not stop picking up your phone.
 If you have a smartwatch, the problem is solved by pressing a button and your call is approved.

 Of course, a smartwatch can measure your heart rate, the speed you are going, and perhaps ironically, it can also show you what time is it.
 But this can all be done by the few applications on a smartphone, right?
 So why you should choose a smartwatch as the best solution?